 - The message isn't clear enough

-It made it impossible for the respondents to enjoy the ad.
-The conclusion that can be drawn from this study is that the ad should be modified, but the question is: Is this really the way people process the visuals in ads?
+These reasons made it impossible for the participants to enjoy the ad.
+The questionnaires concluded that the ad should be modified, but the question is: Do participants consciously process the ads visuals (as when answering questionnaires) during real life situations?

 fMRI results showed: the Smint ad has the character of an Effie Award

 The results of the fMRI study were completely different.
-Neurensics used fMRI to measure the unconscious emotions that were activated by the ad directly in the brain (System 1).
+Neurensics used fMRI to measure the unconscious emotions that were activated in the brain by the ad (System 1).

-Using our benchmark for effectiveness, we could see to what extent this ad would be effective.
+Using our established benchmark for effectiveness, we could see how effective this ad would be.
 Positive emotions are important here, as an ad that activates more positive than negative emotions is more likely to be effective.
 The ad scored high on:

-This is due to the many positive visuals in the ad:
+This is due to the myriad of positive visuals in the ad:

-- People taking a Smint, enjoying it and getting a fresh feeling (activates desire, expectation and reward).
+- People eating a Smint, enjoying it and getting a fresh feeling (activates desire, expectation and reward).

-- The ad shows people getting more self-confidence after taking a Smint.
+- The ad shows people gaining self-confidence after taking a Smint.
 This activates reward as we mirror the emotions of the actors (discover more about this in learning 5).

 The score on negative emotions is significantly lower than average, which is a good score.
-This result - a high score on positive emotions and low on the negatives ones - is characteristic for an Effie Award ad: the prize for ads with above-average sales results.
-Therefore, the Smint ad activates the desired effect.
+This resulted in a high score on positive emotions and a low score on negatives ones - characteristic of an Effie Award ad: the prize for ads with above-average sales results.
+Therefore, the Smint ad activated the desired effect.

-The study of the traditional market research agency shows that when you ask respondents for their opinion about an ad, they respond with System 2: they think about it slowly, rationally and well-considered.
-However, this isn't the way consumers look at an ad in real life (unless you're a marketer ;) ).
+The study of the traditional market research agency shows that when you ask test participants for their opinion on an ad, they respond with System 2: they think slowly and rationally.
+However, this isn't the way consumers view ads in real life (unless you're a marketer ;) ).

-Processing an ad is done via System 1: fast, automatic and emotional.
-The quick alternating visuals in the ad activated certain unconscious emotions.
+Ad processing is done via System 1: fast, automatic and emotional.
+The quick, alternating visuals in the ad activates unconscious emotions.

-Our fMRI research showed that the activated emotions are very positive, resulting in an above-average effective ad.
-This ad is therefore very effective via System 1.
+Our fMRI study has showed that the activated emotions are very positive, resulting in an above-average effective ad.
+This ad is therefore very effective for processes in System 1.

-Measuring unconscious emotions in the brain with fMRI therefore provides more accurate results than measuring conscious reactions with questionnaires.
+Measuring unconscious emotions in the brain with fMRI therefore provides more accurate results than measuring conscious responses using questionnaires.

-For testing your ad we recommend fMRI research in combination with an online follow-up research.
+For testing your ad we recommend fMRI research in combination with an online follow-up study.

 And now you:

-- Do you have an ad tested by using questionnaires and would you now like to have it tested with fMRI?
+- Do you have an ad tested with questionnaires and now want it tested with fMRI?